williems/linformatique_privacy/index.md

 ## Contact us

 If you have any questions regarding privacy while using the Application, or have questions about our practices, please contact us via email at <span class="field" data-name="Email address" data-default="privacy@applicationsite.com" data-type="short" data-owner="sender">yo@williems.com</span>.

+You can translate this page into your languange by using your Google Translate at https://translate.google.com/